Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah.

-Yeah, you're pausing there.
+You're pausing there.

 Maybe you don't believe me.

-No, no, I I do.
+No, no, I do.

 You do, okay.

-I'm not trying to do it.
+I'm not trying to pick up a nice thought.

-Is that because your daughter has an open line of communication with her parents, I'm sure it's both you and her mother.
+Now, here's the amazing thing: is that because your daughter has an open line of communication with her parents, I'm sure it's both you and her mother.

 Because your daughter has an open line of communication with her parents, she will not be picked on.

-The reason you were pushed if malevolence was involved, the reason you were pushed, and I don't know how bullies know this, but they do.
+The reason you were pushed, if malevolence was involved, the reason you were pushed, and I don't know how bullies know this, but they do.

 The reason why you were pushed was because you couldn't talk to your father about it.

-The fact that your daughter can talk to you about going on socially.
+The fact that your daughter can talk to you about what's going on socially, she will not be picked on.

-Because she's going to come and talk to you, and then maybe you go and talk to the kid, or maybe you go and talk to the parents and that kind of stuff, right?
+I mean, she may be excluded, she may be ostracized, but she's not going to be picked on or aggressed against in that way because she's going to come and talk to you, and then maybe you go and talk to the kid, or maybe you go and talk to the parents and that kind of stuff, right?

 And they know that.

-But that's we don't have to know, but they do.
+I don't know how they know, but that's, we don't have to know, but they do.

 So it will not happen.